Writer Beware logo

 Melanie Mills, a.k.a.Elisabeth von Hullessem, a.k.a.
 Lisa Hackney

 In late 2000, Writer Beware began to receive reports of a new literary agency: M.W.
 Mills Literary Agent, of Myrtle Beach, SC, run by a woman named Melanie Mills.
-The agency charged a $350 upfront fee, and required clients to provide their own query letters (a marker for an unprofessional agent).
+The agency charged a $350 upfront fee, and required clients to provide their own query letters (a marker for an unprofessional agent, even if not a fraudulent one).
 Later, it implemented a paid editing scheme, whereby Mills’s own editing services were offered to clients based on a false promise of publisher interest.
 Editing costs ranged from $800 to more than $1,500.

 Writer Beware was skeptical.
 There’d been signs that the agency was in trouble, and this wouldn’t be the first time a questionable agent had attempted to duck financial obligations and angry clients by faking her own death.
-Mills’s con games hadn’t been limited to literary scamming, either.
-According to the North Myrtle Beach Police Department, which we contacted on a tip from an victim, she’d also been involved in eBay auction scams and real estate rental scams.
+Mills’s con games hadn’t been limited to literary scamming, either: according to the North Myrtle Beach Police Department, which Writer Beware contacted on a tip from an victim, she’d also been involved in eBay auction scams and real estate rental scams.
+Alive or dead, though, she’d bowed out of the scam agent biz, and we figured we’d heard the last of her.

-In return, they told us that Mills’s/Hullessem’s real name was Lisa Hackney, and that she was wanted in Arkansas on six charges filed in 1999–including battery in the first degree, aggravated assault (Hackney allegedly attempted to murder her mother by running her over with a car), theft, possession of stolen property, passing bad checks, forgery, and failure to attend court (she spent 28 days in jail and then jumped bail, relocating first to Missouri and then to South Carolina, where she began her career as a literary scammer).
+In return, they told us that Mills’s/Hullessem’s real name was Lisa Hackney, and that she was wanted in Arkansas on six charges filed in 1999–including battery in the first degree, aggravated assault (Hackney allegedly attempted to run her mother over with a car), theft, possession of stolen property, passing bad checks, forgery, and failure to attend court.
+She’d spent 28 days in jail in Arkansas and then jumped bail, relocating first to Missouri and then to South Carolina, where she began her career as a literary scammer.

 Lisa Hackney was able to broker a plea bargain in answering the charges in Canada, and was sentenced to time served (less than a month in custody awaiting her hearing) in exchange for a plea of guilty.
 She promptly went to ground, and–except for a bizarre posting on eBay, in which she attempted to auction off a copy of her vanity-published, semi-autobiographical novel Sins, plus “lunch with a fugitive author” for $10,000–appeared to have vanished for good.

 But the saga continued.
 On March 23, 2004, Hackney was arrested in Victoria, British Columbia on an outstanding Canada-wide warrant of extradition.
 The arrest was accomplished by the Victoria Police Strike Force with the assistance of the RCMP Major Crime Unit, on a tip from a pair of Victoria realtors.
 Apparently Hackney had contacted the realtors, claiming to be best-selling author “Melanie Mills”, in town to purchase a multi-million-dollar estate.
-The realtors agreed to work with her, but were suspicious enough to do an Internet search, which turned up the Writer Beware website, among others.
+The realtors agreed to work with her, but were suspicious enough to do an Internet search, which turned up warnings about her on the Writer Beware website.

-While being held in jail, Hackney made an apparent suicide attempt, and subsequently claimed amnesia.
+While in jail, Hackney made an apparent suicide attempt, and subsequently claimed amnesia.
 A brief psychiatric assessment was ordered, and the extradition hearing was held over until April 1.
-On that date, with Hackney still claiming not to know where or who she was, the judge ordered a full-scale psychiatric evaluation, which concluded that her amnesia wasn’t genuine.
-On April 23 she appeared again, and a bail hearing was set for the following week.
+On that date, with Hackney still claiming not to know where or who she was, the judge ordered a full-scale psychiatric evaluation, which concluded (surprise!) that her amnesia wasn’t genuine.

 On January 7, 2005, a Supreme Court judge in British Columbia ruled that Hackney should be extradited to Arkansas to stand trial on the charges she fled in 1999.
 Hackney fought extradition, but the following December she was delivered by US marshals to Arkansas and transported to Fayetteville, where she was officially booked into the Washington County Jail on Dec.
 22, 2005, her 51st birthday.